leaningtech/labs/src/content/docs/cheerpj2/WebWorker-API.md

 ---
-title: WebWorker API
+title: Web Worker API
 ---

-CheerpJ supports running Java code in the background using WebWorkers.
-To use this functionality you need to include the `loader.js` script as usual. (e.g. `https://cjrtnc.leaningtech.com/latest/loader.js`).
+CheerpJ supports running Java code in the background using Web Workers.
+To use this functionality you need to include the `loader.js` script as usual (e.g. `https://cjrtnc.leaningtech.com/latest/loader.js`).
 The script exposes the APIs described below.
-It is allowed, but not necessary, to also use CheerpJ in the main thread at the same time.
+You can use CheerpJ in the main thread at the same time.

 All code in a Worker runs in parallel and asynchronously with the main thread.
 All the methods below return standard JavaScript `Promise`s, and you can use `.then(...)`, `.catch(...)` and `async/await` with them.

-We recommend reading the [Runtime API](Runtime-API) documentation before proceeding on this page.
+We recommend reading the [Runtime API](/cheerpj2/Runtime-API) documentation before proceeding on this page.

 ## Creating and initializing a CheerpJ worker